 Recovery Boys - a Netflix original was released Friday, June 29, 2018.
 The documentary film features four young West Virginians battling with substance use disorder (SUD) and their road to recovery at the farming-based rehab, Jacob's Ladder, located in Aurora, West Virginia.

 The film illustrates the strength, brotherhood and courage it takes to fight addiction and re-enter society.

 *Our partner who offers treatment services

 kathy ireland® Recovery Centers (KIRC) offers client-centered treatment options for substance use disorders (SUDs) and dual diagnoses.
-The first center opened in Laconia, NH, and will be followed by the opening of programs in 5 additional facilities.
 The mission is to expand access to care by opening these comprehensive, person-centered SUD treatment centers across the country providing for all who need treatment.
-Each facility offers unique services, including a combination of detoxification, residential treatment, partial hospitalization program, intensive outpatient program, outpatient program, and medication-assisted therapies.
+KIRC will offer a full spectrum of services, including a combination of detoxification, residential treatment, partial hospitalization program, intensive outpatient program, outpatient program, and medication-assisted therapies.

 Ascension RS provided program development services including business and financial planning, development of the staffing model, behavioral health licensing, connection and support with marketing and branding services, business development, and support in contracting with commercial insurance payers and MCOs.